ohbm/osr2023/faq.md

 <div id='attend'></div><br>
 ### Do I have to travel to participate in the OSR?
-Short answer - No!
-This year we will be virtual only, and you can attend from anywhere with an internet connection and access to a web browser.
+This year as OHBM, we will be hybrid.
+You can attend any OSSIG event either in Glasgow or from anywhere with an internet connection and access to a web browser.

 <div id='when'></div><br>
 ### When will I know if I have been accepted to present in the OSR?